 “Children need opportunities to move and to explore their surroundings through all their senses, to talk with adults and to play with them.”

-Here at Roundthorn we have newly invested in our Outside Learning area which will allow our children access to the outdoors during all weathers!
-With opportunities to investigate, role play, climb, make marks, write and have fun, our children will have the best opportunities to explore and develop all of their speaking and listening skills as well as developing their imagination and investigation skills.
+Here at Roundthorn we have invested in our Outdoor Learning area which allows our children access to the outdoors during all weather.
+With opportunities to investigate, role play, climb, make marks, write and have fun, our children have the best opportunities to explore and develop all of their speaking and listening skills as well as developing their imagination and their investigative skills.